mitra-social/docs/documents/project-management.md

 ## Project goals

-Software is to be developed which enables the following goals and functions:
+An application has to be developed that is capable of the following functions:

-- You want to be able to register and then log in with your user.
+- A potential user is able to register and then log in with the newly created user.
-- User should receive posts from other users who are followed.
+- A user should receive posts from other users they're following.
 - Contemporary and simple design.
-- Easy handling.
+- Easy handling - ActivityPub for the masses.

 ## Justification, benefits

-- Many implementations of the Standard ActivityPub are clones from well-known social media, you want to get the best stuff of them all.
+- Many implementations of the Standard ActivityPub are clones from well-known social media platforms, we want to get the best stuff of them all.
-- Reduce the limitations of how to implement activity pub.
+- Reduce the limitations of how to implement the ActivityPub standard.

 ## Non-goals

-- Additional functions should be implemented after the master's thesis, as there is not enough time for a comprehensive implementation of the ActivityPub standard.
+- Additional functions should be implemented after the master thesis, as there is not enough time for a comprehensive implementation of the ActivityPub standard.

 ## Criteria for the successful end of the project

 - A working installation where a logged in user can see posts.
-- Documentation complete.
+- Documentation completed.

 ## Necessary core project team